plazholdr/job-finder/README.md

 A full-stack application for finding jobs, built with Next.js and FeathersJS.

+## Project Overview

+This project aims to create a comprehensive job finding platform with a modern tech stack.

 ## Project Structure

 This is a monorepo managed with Turborepo and Yarn workspaces, containing: